 What is writing?
 Writing is telepathy.

 Should designers be writers?
 And should writers know about design?
-Understanding how copy and design work together will make you a more effective at both.
+Understanding how copy and design work together will make you more effective at both.

 Great writing and design are about making an impact.
 You need to be able to identify content that’s too wordy — maybe you’ll send it back to the writer to simplify, or, if you can write, you’ll handle edits on your own.